This Perm can be ridden with the

-A ride both over and under the limestone area of the Peak District, an area of great beauty, provided you pick a nice day (but it's a Perm, why would you not?).
+.
+A ride both over and under the limestone area of the Peak District, an area of great beauty, provided you pick a nice day (but it's a Perm, why would pick a bad day?).

 Dove Holes and Peak Dale are next on the itinerary as you enter true limestone scenery to reach 'Tidza', famous for its well-dressing and a large parish church known as 'The Cathedral in the Peak'.

-After passing through Buxton, you go through the Goyt Valley and climb The Street, then descend past Jenkins Chapel, a challenging hill climb if you were riding in the opposite direction.
-There is another great descent into Bollington, for a till receipt from the Co-op, or anywhere that offers Proof of Passage.
+After passing through Buxton via Cowdale, you go through the Goyt Valley and climb The Street, then past Jenkins Chapel the easy way (it's a challenging climb the other way on the

 Nearing the finish, you tackle the climb out of Compstall and up Cowlishaw Brow up Werneth, which the Tour of Britain cyclists made look oh so easy back in 2019.